qtiuto/lua-for-android/README.md

       ```lua
       proxy([class to extend or object of class to extend],
        [interfaces to implement]...,
-       [method name,parameter types...,handler function]...,--or
+       [method name,parameter types...,handler function]...,
-       [function] --for functional interface only
+       [function] --for handling all the unspecified methods
-       [shared classloader],--for extension type only
+       [shared classloader],--for extending only
-       [initial args for constructor]...)--for extension type only
+       [initial args for constructor]...)--for extending only
       ```
       or
       ```lua